isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

 	- Letter of confirmation or approval permits from the relevant authority of the importing/exporting country for the transboundary movement of plastic waste listed in Annex IX (i.e. to support that the shipment of plastic wastes is considered non-hazardous under the Basel Convention)
 	- Any other supporting documents relevant to the export or import shipments

+Note:<br>Prior approval via the TradeNet shall be obtained for the export and import of all plastic waste.

 ## Export and Import of Used Electrical &amp; Electronic Equipments

 **1.**  Declarant must declare the following in the export or import permit application:<br>